How to Buy Boohoo Shares UK – Beginner’s Guide

 Crucially, although the shares were moving in a firm upward direction, this was subsequently put to a halt in July.
 This is because of a story uncovered by The Sunday Times alleging that Boohoo is behind slave-like working conditions.
 This saw the shares go from highs of 443p down to lows of 210p in a matter of weeks.

 The shares have since recovered to 324p, around the same level as before the COVID-19 pandemic.
 However, the path to get there has been highly volatile.

 With a multi-billion pound market capitalization and three-digit percentage growth since its 2014 IPO, you might assume that Boohoo pays dividends.
 However, the firm is still in its infancy and thus – is yet to reward its shareholders with any dividends to date.
 This is standard for practice for companies that are still in their growth phase, as profits are re-invested back into the firm.

 Boohoo is often referred to as the ‘King of the AIM’, not least because it is the largest company on the exchange in terms of market capitalization.
 As noted earlier, it smashed through a valuation of over £6 billion before The Sunday Times story broke.
 With that said, Boohoo is still the most valuable stock on the AIM.

-Boohoo was on an Incredible run
+Boohoo was on an Incredible Run

 As we discussed above, Boohoo shares have increased 5-fold since its 2014 IPO.
-Like the rest of the UK markets, the firm had to contend with the COV-19 pandemic.
+Like the rest of the UK markets, the firm had to contend with the COVID-19 pandemic.
 That is to say, the vast majority of domestically-listed companies lost double-digit percentages in March 2020.